Mitcheljager/hytale-vscode-completions/README.md

 ## Current features
 - Autocomplete for Item names and/or IDs, with names matching into IDs
 - Hover documentation for Item IDs, NPC Roles, and more, showing the in-game text where relevant
-- Schemas for several .json files in Server/*
+- Schemas for many .json files in Server/*

 ![Completion of item name](images/Completion-1.jpg)